meldissa/p1-posture-flex/README.md

 ![](docs/images/about-us.png)

 Once the user has accessed the website, at the very top the navigation gives the user to click on the 'About Us' section which will direct the user to the relevant section where they can learn more about the company, it's purpose and ethos.
 The user us also able to access this information by simply scrolling down the page, and the section is appropriately titled as 'Learn More About Us'.
 The user is also able to select the 'Home' link from the navigation bar, which will direct them to the very first section.
-The sections are titled appropriately such as 'Why Posture Matter?", "Benefits of Good Posutre" and "Common Posture Mistakes" so this gives the user a very clear idea of what each section consists of.
+The sections are titled appropriately such as 'Why Posture Matter?", "Benefits of Good Posture" and "Common Posture Mistakes" so this gives the user a very clear idea of what each section consists of.
 Alternatively, the user can also scroll down to access this section which will be the very first one the user encounters.
 In addition, the carousel slides at the very top of the page give a preview of the sections the user can access, for example the very first slide gives the user the option to 'Learn More' by clicking the button to be taken to the 'Home' section which gives the user a very good idea of what the website is about.

 * As a __First Time Visitor__ I want to find information on the exercises available to improve my posture and how I can perform these.
 * As a __Returning Visitor__ I want to continue to perform the exercises to improve my posture.